JasonKeyser/Procore-API-App/README.md

 Follow the instructions to create your own internal app, and receive client id and client secret credentials.
 (This process can be a little confusing.
-I found helpful videos in the Procore API module within the Procore Certifications section of my companies website.
+I found helpful videos in the Procore API module within the Procore Certifications section of my company's website.
 The documentation about the API in the Procore Developer Portal was also useful).

 Once you have obtained credentials, you can use these scripts to authenticate with your companies site using OAUTH2 protocal and make a variety of calls to useful API endpoints.